sharpenb/static-dynamic-graff/README.md

 ## Manage experiments with seml or ray-tune

-For more detail on seml see [officialt instructions](https://github.com/TUM-DAML/seml).
+For more detail on seml see [official instructions](https://github.com/TUM-DAML/seml).

 For more detail on ray-tune see [officialt instructions](https://docs.ray.io/en/latest/tune/index.html).